Google approaches NCLAT against CCI's order on Android - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Sources asserted that Android had created more choices for everyone, and supports thousands of successful businesses in India and around the world.

 The CCI decision exposes Indian users to unprecedented security risks, and will make Android devices in India more expensive, less functional and less safe than they are today, sources claimed.
-(Agencies)
+(PTI)

 Google approaches NCLAT against CCI’s order on Android